arkflame/FlameQuests/README.md

-# Bukkit Boilerplate
+# FlameQuests

-Sample project to create Plugins for Bukkit.
+Daily quests systems for any kind of server wishing to reward their players for accomplishing objectives.